 The doors for KS1 children (including Reception), will open at 8.30am with a school start time of 8.45am.
-KS1 children will finish school at 3pm.
+Reception will finish at 2.50pm.
+Year 1 and Year 2 will finish at 3pm.
 Each year group will be allocated an entrance/exit door to avoid interactions with other bubbles.

 The doors for KS2 children will open at 8.50am and school will start at 9.05am.
-KS2 children will finish school at 3.20pm.
+Year 3 and Year 4 children will finish school at 3.15pm.
+Year 5 and Year 6 children will finish school at 3.20pm.
 Each year group will be allocated an entrance/exit door to avoid interactions with other bubbles.

-8. What will home learning look like in September if our child is unable to come to school?
+7. What will home learning look like if our child is unable to come to school?

-9. Is Wrap Around Care (WAC) still going to be provided by the school in September?
+8. Is Wrap Around Care (WAC) still going to be provided by the school

-If there is a positive case of COVID-19 in school, school will seek immediate advice from Public Health England.
+If there is a positive case of COVID-19 in school, school will seek immediate advice, following the Government guidance.